 - (a) The board shall determine contested facts and make its decision within a reasonable time.
 Every quasi-judicial decision shall be based upon competent, material, and substantial evidence in the record.
 Each quasi-judicial decision shall be reduced to writing and reflect the board's determination of contested facts and their application to the applicable standards.
 The board chair must rule at the evidentiary hearing on objections to inclusion or exclusion of administrative material; such ruling may be appealed to the full board, in alignment with G.S.
 160D-406(d).
 The written decision shall be signed by the chair or other duly authorized member of the board.
 A quasi-judicial decision is effective upon filing the written decision with the clerk to the board.
 The decision of the board shall be delivered by personal delivery, electronic mail, or by first-class mail to the applicant, property owner, and to any person who has submitted a written request for a copy, prior to the date the decision becomes effective.
 The person required to provide notice shall certify that proper notice has been made. - (b) Every quasi-judicial decision shall be subject to review by the superior court by proceedings in the nature of certiorari pursuant to G.S.
-160D Article 14.
+160A-393D Article 14.
 A petition for review shall be filed with the clerk of superior court by the later of 30 days after the decision is effective or after a written copy thereof is given in accordance with subdivision (1) of this subsection.
-When first-class mail is used to deliver notice, three days shall be added to the time to file the petition. - (c) Due to the quasi-judicial nature of board of adjustment hearings, it is recommended by the planning board that the City council consider the hiring of an additional attorney for these hearings, to advise the appointed board members on matters of due process and other applicable regulations.
+When first-class mail is used to deliver notice, three days shall be added to the time to file the petition.